 Mitigating Spoofed Emails – Sender Policy Framework (SPF) Explained

-Download CSOC Protect Notice, Mitigating Spoofed Emails – Sender Policy Framework Explained (PDF), December 2012
+Download ACSC Protect: Mitigating Spoofed Emails – Sender Policy Framework Explained (PDF), December 2012

 - Australian Government agencies are commonly targeted by cyber adversaries using socially engineered emails.
 Some of these emails are spoofed, that is, the sender's address and other parts of the email header are altered to appear as though the email originated from a different source.
 It is a common method used by attackers to gain the trust of the target and increase the likelihood of a successful attack.
 These emails often contain malicious links or attachments which, when opened, can compromise networks.